Sharpness of Bernoulli percolation via couplings

 \begin{remark} One can actually replace $p-2\theta_m(p)$ by $p(1-2\theta_m(p))$ (cf.\ the proof at the beginning of Section \ref{sec:exp}).
 This can be useful when $p_c$ is small.
 (But we have chosen to minimize the number of parentheses in the statement.) \end{remark}

-\begin{remark} If $\theta(p_c)=0$ then Theorem \ref{thm:quant} applied to $p=p_c$ give some ``slightly subcritical'' information.
+\begin{remark} If $\theta(p_c)=0$ then Theorem \ref{thm:quant} applied to $p=p_c$ gives some ``slightly subcritical'' information.
 In the case of percolation in high dimensions, Theorem~\ref{thm:quant} applied to $p=p_c$ is sharp in some sense.
-See Section \ref{sec:cons}, where we discuss this further and give a new proof of a near-critical sharpness bound from the recent paper \cite{HMS21}. \end{remark}
+See Section \ref{sec:cons}, where we discuss this further and give a new proof of a near-critical sharpness bound from the recent papers \cite{CHS21,HMS21}. \end{remark}

 Theorem \ref{thm:quant} implies the following theorem that is often referred to as sharpness of the phase transition (or more precisely subcritical sharpness and the mean-field lower bound).
 The first item -- i.e.\ subcritical sharpness -- has originally been proven independently in \cite{Men86} and \cite{AB87} and the second item -- i.e.\ the mean-field lower bound -- has originally been proven in \cite{CC87}.
 We refer to \cite{DT16,DRT19} for more recent proofs.